opentelemetry plugin

 []

-List of key-value attributes attached when reporting from this node
+List of kv attributes attached when this node reports

 attributes[i].key